-- Capacity (the maximum leakage over all priors) eliminates assumptions about the prior π. - Capacity relationships between different leakage measures are particularly useful. - Theorem: Min-capacity is an upper bound on Shannon capacity: $\mathcal{ML}(C) \ge SC(C)$ . - Theorem ("Miracle"): Min-capacity is an upper bound on gcapacity, for every g: $\mathcal{ML}(C) \geq \mathcal{ML}g(C)$ . - Hence if C has small min-capacity, then it has small g-leakage under every prior and every gain function. - (But g does affect the prior g-vulnerability.)
+- Capacity (the maximum leakage over all priors) eliminates assumptions about the prior π. - Capacity relationships between different leakage measures are particularly useful. - Theorem: Min-capacity is an upper bound on Shannon capacity: $\mathcal{ML}(C) \ge SC(C)$. - Theorem ("Miracle"): Min-capacity is an upper bound on gcapacity, for every g: $\mathcal{ML}(C) \geq \mathcal{ML}g(C)$. - Hence if C has small min-capacity, then it has small g-leakage under every prior and every gain function. - (Note that the choice of g does affect both the prior and the posterior g-vulnerability.)